 Many people with bipolar disorder don't get the treatment they need.
 Despite the mood extremes, people with bipolar disorder often don't recognize how much their emotional instability disrupts their lives and the lives of their loved ones.
 And if you're like some people with bipolar disorder, you may enjoy the feelings of euphoria and cycles of being more productive.
 However, this euphoria is always followed by an emotional crash that can leave you depressed, worn out — and perhaps in financial, legal or relationship trouble.

 If you're reluctant to seek treatment, confide in a friend or loved one, a health care professional, a faith leader or someone else you trust.
-They can help you take the first steps to successful treatment.
+They may be able to help you take the first steps to successful treatment.

 If you have suicidal thoughts